Smorodov/goptical/documentation/goptical-manual.rst

 propagation.
 Some default parameters can be set for an optical system instance; they will be used for each new tracer created for the system.

 When light is propagated through the system, a tracer may be instructed to keep track of rays hitting or generated by some of the components for further analysis.

 Some analysis classes (*note analysis_namespace_reference::) are provided which embed a tracer configured for a particular analysis, but it's still possible to request a light propagation by directly instantiating a tracer object.

 There are two major approaches to trace rays through an optical
 system:

 * Sequential ray tracing: This requires an ordered list of surfaces to traverse.
 Rays are generated by the light source and propagated in the specified sequence order.
 Any light ray which doesn't reach the next surface in order is lost.

 * Non-sequential ray tracing: Rays are generated by the light source and each ray interacts with the first optical component found on its path.
 Rays are propagated this way across system components until they reach an image plane or get lost.

-   The default behavior in <goptical/core is to perform a non-sequential ray trace when no sequence is provided.
+The default behavior in GNU Optical is to perform a non-sequential ray trace when no sequence is provided.

 Non-sequential ray trace